 USDA Restricts PACA Violators in Florida and Texas from Operating in the Produce Industry

-- The Big Red Barn LLC, operating out of Riverview, Florida, for failing to pay a $13,545 award in favor of a Minnesota seller.
-As of the issuance date of the reparation order, Christopher Phillips was listed as a member of the business.
+- Lau Enterprises II Inc., operating out of Miami Lakes, Florida, for failing to pay a $7,132 award in favor of a Honduras seller.
+As of the issuance date of the reparation order, Leonardo Gonzalez was listed as the Officer, Director, and/or Major Stockholder of the business.

-- Lunas Produce & Trucking Inc., operating out of McAllen, Texas, for failing to pay a $19,460 award in favor of a California seller.
-As of the issuance date of the reparation order, Gabriel A. Luna was listed as the officer, director and major stockholder of the business.
+- Loreas Fresh Produce Inc., operating out of Pharr, Texas, for failing to pay a $4,270 award in favor of a Texas seller.
+As of the issuance date of the reparation order, Rolando Loera Mendoza was listed as the Officer, Director, and/or Major Stockholder of the business.

 The PACA Division, which is in the Fair Trade Practices Program in the Agricultural Marketing Service, regulates fair trading practices of produce businesses that are operating subject to PACA, including buyers, sellers, commission merchants, dealers, and brokers within the fruit and vegetable industry.

 In the past three years, the USDA resolved approximately 3,500 PACA claims involving more than $58 million.
 PACA staff also assisted more than 7,800 callers with issues valued at approximately $148 million.
 These are just two examples of how the USDA continues to support the fruit and vegetable industry.

 For more information and to read the press release in its entirety, please visit the link here.